NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

       e.g. ethicists, legal professionals, data scientists.
 The composition of audit commissions varies per case.
 Most of the experts are affiliated with academic institutions.
-The Algorithm Audit team facilitates the procurement of sufficient data and context about the case, after which the experts conduct an in-depth study, first individually and then collectively.
+The Algorithm Audit team facilitates the procurement of sufficient background information about the case, after which the experts conduct an in-depth study, first individually and then collectively.
 Our team drafts a report that condenses the varied views of the commission.The report published by Algorithm Audit has been agreed upon by the commission members.